PoorLazyCoder/Wordle-Solver-for-Android/README.md

 # Wordle-Solver-for-Android
-Phone App for Wordle
+Phone App for Wordle.
 This app is based on  https://github.com/billthefarmer/gurgle

 ##
 Example : Yellow letters are AA, Green letters are HNT, Grey letter are SORWEI, Then you filter out one word only